 She glimpsed the horizon.
 It was a cloudless day, the sun bright, the wind gusting.
 Good.
 The Sea Gods were on their side.
 She could see their target.
 It looked like nothing—a black dot in the distance.
 But SwiftStream knew better.
 The humans’ ships were usually enormous, often containing fifty or more men.
 Still, they were no match for Titan.
 A stab of jagged rock located close to an island, it made a graveyard of their mighty ships.

-She breached the surface and grabbed onto the nearest handhold, salty spray hissing in the air as the water slammed and smashed behind her.
+She breached the surface and grabbed onto the nearest handhold.
+Salty spray hissed in the air as the water slammed and smashed all around.
 She pulled herself over Titan’s rocky platform and slithered on top, dragging her tail heavily behind her.
 She sat for a moment to catch her breath.
 Her sisters’ song vibrated through the air, calling the humans over, calling them to their deaths.

 Come to us, we await thee,